jonny7737/shaking_icon/README.md

-# shaking_icon
+# Shaking Icon Flutter widget

-Add a shaking icon to your app.
+Add a shaking icon to your Flutter app.

 ## Getting Started